aj28293/Getting-and-Cleaning-Data/CodeBook.md

 After setting the source directory for the files, read into tables the data located in

-1. Merges the training and the test sets to create one data set.
+Step 1 Merges the training and the test sets to create one data set.

 features.txt
 activity_labels.txt